whynotavailable/blags/wip/rust.md

 TestThing::print(&t);
 ```

-This means that if self isn't a pointer, it will consume the object.
-This can be slightly confusing to think that an
+This means that if `self` isn't a pointer, it will consume the object.
+It can be slightly confusing to think that an
-instance method can consume the object, but that's because it's not an instance method, those don't exist.
+instance method can consume the object, but that's because it's not an instance method, those don't exist in Rust.

+## Traits

+Traits are kind of like interfaces in reverse.